-Newnham college will continue to welcome transgender women
+Newnham College will continue to welcome transgender women, despite Supreme Court ruling

 Newnham College faces legal challenge over this policy

-Newnham, one of the 31 colleges at the University of Cambridge, is one of only two all-women colleges in the whole of Oxbridge.
+One of the 31 colleges at the University of Cambridge, Newnham is one of only two all-women colleges in the whole of Oxbridge.

-Newnham College remains confident that they have a strong legal case regardless of the Supreme Court ruling, with the principal Alison Rose writing in a letter to students that the admissions policy of the college is ‘cleared by the college lawyers’.
-When asked for comment, Newnham sent their rationale that under Schedule 12 of the Equality Act 2010 Newnham as a single-sex higher education institution can exceptionally admit ‘students of the opposite sex’.
+Newnham College remains confident that it has a strong legal case regardless of the Supreme Court ruling, with the principal Alison Rose writing in a letter to students that the admissions policy of the college is “cleared by the college lawyers.”

-Newnham states that the above policy ‘does not prejudice its fundamental character as a single-sex higher education institution for women’, also highlighting how it has never been a single-sex space as it employs male employees and has men stay overnight.
+Newnham explained that the above policy “does not prejudice its fundamental character as a single-sex higher education institution for women,” also highlighting how it has never been a single-sex space as it employs male employees and has men stay overnight.

-This decision will certainly have wide reaching implications, not only on Newnham, but also on Murray Edwards, who operate on a similar policy.
+This decision will certainly have wide reaching implications, not only on Newnham, but also on Murray Edwards, which operates on a similar policy.

 Featured Image Credit: Newnham College